 - Dish soap

 - Motor oil or tool lubricant

-Remove rust or stubborn marks by using an abrasive paper or sanding sponge. sponge-covered block might be more expensive than emery or sand paper, but it’s easier to grip and is more pliable.
+Remove rust or stubborn marks by using an abrasive paper or sanding sponge.
+A sponge covered sanding block might be more expensive than emery or sand paper, but it’s easier to grip and is more pliable.

 Finally, spray with a quality oil to lubricate, protecting blades and mechanisms from rust.
-Engine oil is a popular choice, but also look for sprays designed specifically for tools.4)http://www.thegardeningmagazine.com.au/2014/03/05/garden-tool-care/
+Engine oil is a popular choice, but also look for sprays designed specifically for tools, like this 3-in-One tool oil.

 Lubrication prevents rust, cuts down on wear and tear, keeps the tool cleaner, and makes it work better.
-Keep an oil can or little tin of 3 in 1 oil handy.
-Or try water-resistant WD-40.
-There’s special penetrating oil spray for pruners, loppers, and similar type tools made by Felco.
-They also make a grease for the same purpose.
+Keep an oil can or tin of 3 in 1 oil handy.

 Lubricants will extend the life of your tools.

 Mind the Cutting Edge

 After cleaning it’s time to sharpen to keep all your blades sharp and ready to cut.